CWE-119/Decentralized_chat_application/README.md

 #todo
 1. decentralizaiton the chat (try to make every node both server and client )
-2. use ceaser cyphter to decode and encode the message
+2. use ceaser cyphter to decode and encode the message -take the most used alphabet and check how many times it has been used and put that value in the ceaser cypher
 3. use of ZKP
 4. use a special command to make a block that can hold sensitive data and use of zkp
 5. connect to IPFS and try to build to build a frontend with the streamlit